Maulana-anjari/bc-fabric-sdk/README.md

 # PHARMA-CHAIN
-[comment]: <Secure Shared Ledger Implementation of Nuclear Materials Accounting and Control.
-It enables efficient, compliant, and tamper-proof transactions, promoting trust and data security across these sectors>

 Basic Hyperledger Fabric network setup for secure and transparent data exchange between healthcare providers, insurance companies, and pharmaceutical supply chain entities.
-The network consists of five fictional actors:
+For this network configuration, it will be used as a decentralized healthcare network which includes 2 hospital association organizations (public and private), 1 regional central public hospital, 1 national central public hospital, and 1 national cancer center hospital.
+The healthcare network consists of five fictional actors:

 - ARSADA (Orderer org)
 - ARSSI (Orderer org)